 - The powerful restart of economic activity has broadened, with Europe and other major economies catching up with the U.S. We expect a higher inflation regime in the medium term.
-We see the Fed potentially lifting policy rates in late 2022 and the European Central Bank standing pat for much longer. - The new nominal has largely unfolded in 2021: the rise in long-term yields has been mainly driven by higher market pricing of inflation, with real yields remaining pinned well in negative territory. - The Fed said it will start tapering bond purchases this month, trimming them by \$15 billion a month.
+We see the Fed normalizing policy rates only in 2023 and the European Central Bank standing pat for much longer. - The new nominal has largely unfolded in 2021: the rise in long-term yields has been mainly driven by higher market pricing of inflation, with real yields remaining pinned well in negative territory. - The Fed has signalled that it is gearing up to start tapering around the end of the year.
 It appears reluctant to confirm its inflation mandate has been met, and this reinforces our new nominal theme. - The ECB has made a significant change to its monetary policy framework by adopting a symmetric inflation target of 2%.
 We believe this is part of a global trend to relax the constraints in earlier frameworks preventing looser policy. - Tactical implication: We are overweight European equities and inflation-linked bonds.
 We are neutral on U.S. equities.
 We upgrade EM local-currency debt to modest overweight. - Strategic implication: We remain underweight DM government bonds and prefer equities over credit.